aws-samples/awsome-distributed-training/3.test_cases/6.stable-diffusion/README.md

 # Stable Diffusion Test Case

-DISCLAIMER: The scripts presented in this test case serve as a working examples and are not optimized for performances.

 We will follow MosaicML's stable diffusion benchmarking scripts provided [here](https://github.com/mosaicml/diffusion-benchmark/tree/main).
 It uses the `'stabilityai/stable-diffusion-2-base'` model.
 You can check the number of parameters by executing:

 ```bash